-• DEPARTMENT OF DEFENSE (DOD) VOLUNTARY EDUCATION PARTNERSHIP MEMORANDUM OF UNDERSTANDING (MOU)
+→ DEPARTMENT OF DEFENSE (DOD) VOLUNTARY EDUCATION PARTNERSHIP MEMORANDUM OF UNDERSTANDING (MOU)

-NCI is a member of the DOD Voluntary Education Partnership.
-An MOU was jointly signed with the agreement renewed on June 18, 2014, a consortium of institutions pledged to be reasonable in working with Service Members, their family members and veterans trying to complete educational goals while pursuing demanding, transient careers.
-We are committed to easing the transfer of relevant course credits, provide flexible academic residency requirements and award credit from appropriate military training and work experiences.
+NCI is a member of the DOD Voluntary Education Partnership, a consortium of institutions pledged to be reasonable in working with service members, their family members, and veterans trying to complete educational goals while pursuing demanding transient careers.
+We are committed to easing the transfer of relevant course credits, providing flexible academic residency requirements, and awarding credit from appropriate military training and work experiences.

-• AGREEMENT WITH ELKINS INSTITUTE
+→ AGREEMENT WITH ELKINS INSTITUTE